Call duck: Characteristics

-It is a small duck, weighing approximately 800 g; drakes may weigh up to 100 g more, and ducks up to 100 g less.
+The Call duck is small, with an average weight of approximately 800 g; drakes may weigh up to 100 g more, and ducks up to 100 g less.

 In the Netherlands about twenty colours are recognised; about the same number are recognised by the British Waterfowl Association and the Poultry Club of Great Britain in the United Kingdom.
 In the United States the grey and white varieties were included in the first Standard of Perfection of the American Poultry Association in 1874; six other colours were added between 1977 and 2007.

+Australian Call Duck

+In the second edition of the Australian Poultry Standards, published in 2011, the Australian Call Duck is described as a separate breed from the Call Duck of Europe, with a different range of plumage colours and a rather larger body size.
+It has been suggested that it developed independently in South Australia as a dwarf mutation in the domestic mallard.